-Textile is a community arts collective and mentorship program focused on new and emerging writers and artists in Waterloo Region, Ontario.
+Textile (formerly Textile Magazine) is a hyper-local arts collective that supports emerging writers and artists in Waterloo Region, Ontario, particularly those from historically excluded and marginalized groups.

 Writing workshop with local highschool students